wp-plugins/admidio-events/readme.txt

 Just click on the Widget title.

 = I can toggle between views.
 But there is a strange box showing up in the upper right of the Widget.
-What's that? = Very likely this is because the free icon font [Genericons](http://genericons.com) is missing.
+What's that? = Very likely this is because the free icon font [Genericons](http://genericons.com/) is missing.
 This font has to be available with your WordPress installation.
 Either by using a theme that includes *Genericons* out of the box (for example [Twenty Thirteen](http://wordpress.org/themes/twentythirteen/) or [Twenty Fourteen](http://wordpress.org/themes/twentyfourteen/)) or by using a Plugin that adds *Genericons* to your theme (for example [Genericon'd](http://wordpress.org/plugins/genericond/)).

 = I cannot toggle between views.
 If I click on the Widget title, nothing happens. = This is because some themes use css class names that are different from WordPress standard.
 Unfortunately it cannot get fixed easily.
-Instead please try one of the currently most popular themes that have been tested with *Admidio Events*: Customizr 3.1.17, Twenty Thirteen 1.2, Twenty Fourteen 1.1 worked out of the box.
+Instead please try one of the most popular themes that have been tested with *Admidio Events*: Customizr 3.1.17, Twenty Thirteen 1.2, Twenty Fourteen 1.1 worked out of the box.
 Eighties 1.1.0, Los 1.1.0, Oxygen 0.5.4, Twenty Ten 1.6, Twenty Eleven 1.8, Twenty Twelve 1.4 worked after installation of Plugin [Genericon'd](http://wordpress.org/plugins/genericond/).

 = I need a membership management system for my club.
 Where can I find more information about Admidio? = You can find an English page about [Admidio on SourceForge](http://sourceforge.net/projects/admidio/).
 Or use the [German home page of Admidio](http://admidio.de/).